pursuit-curriculum/unit-dsa/intro-to-oop-inheritance/lesson-notes/README.md

 We now need a way to shuffle the deck.
 There is no built-in shuffle method in JavaScript.
 So let's look up how to do it.

-There is a [Fisher-Yates Shuffle](https://bost.ocks.org/mike/shuffle/) - This one is written by Mike Bostock - he wrote the D3 JavaScript library which is used to create a lot of visuals used by the NYT.
+There is a [Fisher-Yates Shuffle](https://bost.ocks.org/mike/shuffle/) - Mike Bostock wrote this one - he also wrote the D3 JavaScript library, which is used to create a lot of visuals used by the NYT.

 ```js
 shuffle (array) {};